 Since its first edition in 1917, UL 48 has developed norms and guidelines that have harmonized the design and manufacture of electric signs that operate safely.

-Other related UL Standards (like UL 879 Standard for Electric Sign Components and UL 2161 Standard for Neon Transformers and Power Supplies) develop the requirements for components designed for use in UL 48 electric signs.
-(UL 48 is available for purchase in the UL Shop.)
+Other related UL Standards, such as UL 879 Standard for Electric Sign Components and UL 2161 Standard for Neon Transformers and Power Supplies, develop the requirements for components designed for use in UL 48 electric signs.
+UL 48 is being revised continuously, with the 15th edition published in 2011.
+Since the initial release of the 15th edition, UL 48 was revised six times.
+(UL 48 and other standards are now available for purchase in the UL Shop.)